 As of September 30, 2014, our cash and cash equivalents were \$127.0 million.
-We estimate that the net proceeds from this offering will be approximately \$112.6 million, based on the public offering price of \$35.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$93.5 million, based on an assumed public offering price of \$40.04 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on January 8, 2015, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect that the net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our current operations for at least the next 18 months.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
 In any event, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.